 Best Oil Colored Pencils

 While a vast majority of colored pencils are going to primarily be comprised of a wax-based compound, there are some products that actually have significant portions of their core made of oil.
 More than likely if you were to purchase a random product from the store it will be a wax colored pencil.
-In fact, many conventional stores will likely not even have an oil-based colored pencil in stock!
+In fact, many conventional retail stores will likely not even have an oil-based colored pencil in stock!
 But oil colored pencils do play their part, and we will help you choose the best oil colored pencils for your needs.

 So why go with an oil-based color pencil then?
 Sure, they might be more expensive and require a bit more practice to become comfortable with but they offer a unique blending capability that wax can struggle with.
 In addition, color application, while sparse on the first couple of passes, can easily be stacked which allows for much more technical and controlled color layering.
 Furthermore, these pencils can be sharpened to a fine point which makes them great for high-detailed areas that regular colored pencils might struggle with.
 Also, the harder core means that they are less prone to breaking which means less sharpening.
-Finally, although there is less color applied per pass that means that the pencils can have much longer life so you get more bang for your buck.
+Finally, although there is less color applied per pass that means that the pencils can have a much longer life so you get more bang for your buck.

 That was a lot of information so to simplify things we have listed the pros and cons of oil colored pencils below: